 Books For Africa

-Books For Africa remains the largest shipper of donated text and library books to the African continent, shipping over 28 million books to 49 different countries since 1988.
+Books For Africa remains the largest shipper of donated text and library books to the African continent, shipping over 38 million books to 49 different countries since 1988.
 Over the past 12 months we have shipped 2.4 million books, 154 computers and 62 e-readers containing 467,000 digital books, as well as 7 new law and human rights libraries to 25 African countries.
 More than $2.5 million was raised last year to ship the books to the students of Africa.

 To learn more about groups currently fundraising to ship books to specific African countries, view the Projects page.